Program overview

 • Customer Service Representatives: Interact with customers to provide information about products and services, ensuring a positive experience.

-• Technical Support Clerks: Assist clients with technical issues, often requiring a strong understanding of computer systems and software.
+• Technical Support Clerks: Assist clients with technical issues, guiding them through solutions and providing product support.

-• IT Support Specialists: Manage and maintain IT systems, ensuring they run smoothly and efficiently for users.
+• IT Support Specialists: Manage and maintain IT systems, ensuring smooth operation and addressing any technical challenges that arise.

-These roles can be found in various sectors, including banks, government agencies, software companies, and telecommunications firms, providing a wide range of opportunities for graduates.
+These roles are essential in various sectors, including banks, government agencies, retail corporations, and software companies, providing ample opportunities for graduates to enter the workforce successfully.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.